jcollot2/Dash-Bash-Python/README.md

 In order to add a task to the Crontab, I use the following command :    `crontab -e` We will then modify the file to add our job :
+`*/5 * * * * cd /home/ubuntu/Dash-Bash-Python/ && /bin/bash -c ./getData.sh`
+for resume, we say to crontab, to execute each 5 min the command.
+And this command say to go to the project folder and then execute our bash script.

 ## Dash